-- 45. The Neighbourhood Renewal Schemes (NRS) budget is £622,000 including a £100,000, Shared Prosperity Fund (SPF) grant allocation.
-A provision of £200,000 from the Financial Resilience Mechansim has been removed as at month 6 as part of the overall revenue savings although opportunities will be explored in future years to either reinstate the sum or increase the borrowing allocation so as to deliver all schemes within the NRS Strategy.
+- 46. The Neighbourhood Renewal Schemes budget is £662,000 including a £140,000, Shared Prosperity Fund (SPF) grant allocation.
 Expenditure projected for the year is £402,000, allowing completion of environmental improvements at Louisa Place and Llanishen Park.
 Planned expenditure on a new programme will be dependent on design and consultation processes and these schemes include, Llanrumney play area, Splott Park, Clare Gardens, Maria Street and Insole Court shops.
-Slippage of £220,000 is assumed at this stage. - 46.
+Slippage of £260,000 is assumed at this stage. - 47.
 A budget allocation was requested and approved in 2021/22 towards District and Local Centres.
-Due to availability of grant funding, budgets continue to be carried forward, with £233,000 slipped into the current financial year together with an approved allocation in the year of £40,000 from the Social Prosperity Fund grant.
-Due to the need to design future priorities, only the grant element of the budget is expected to be utilised during the financial year.
+Due to availability of grant funding, budgets continue to be carried forward, with £233,000 slipped into the current financial year.
+Due to the availability and use of Transforming Towns grant funding, the full amount is expected to be carried forward again into 2024/25.